chris-hinson/waste/README.md

 ## Multiplayer

-Multiplayer is tw-person, peer-to-peer, and LAN-based, and has two primary modes: Player-versus-Player (PvP) and Player-versus-Enemy (PvE).
+Multiplayer is two-person, peer-to-peer, and LAN-based, and has two primary modes: Player-versus-Player (PvP) and Player-versus-Enemy (PvE).

 ### Setting up a Game
 To start, one player will have to decide to host a game.
 In the multiplayer menu, host a game with either the "host pvp game" or "host pve game" buttons.
 The game terminal will print the address and port which it has bound to (normally, this is your local address and port 9800 or 8081, but is subject to change depending on available ports).
 The game host should then give this address and port to the other player who wants to connect.
 The connecting player should click one of the "join ___ game" buttons, corresponding to whichever mode the host selected.
 They will then be prompted in their terminal to input the address and then port to connect to, and then a connection will be established and the appropriate mode will be initialized on both player's screens.